newtang/newtang.github.io/_drafts/books-i-read-2019.markdown

 #### [![The Food Lab: Better Home Cooking Through Science ]({{ site.url }}/assets/books-2019/foodLab.jpg){: style="clear:right;margin-left:20px;float:right;width:125px"}](https://www.amazon.com/dp/B00TG24C34/)[The Food Lab]( https://www.amazon.com/dp/B00TG24C34/) by J. Kenji Lopez-Alt
-This is not a book I read end-to-end, because this is mostly a cookbook!
+This is not a book I read end-to-end because this is mostly a cookbook!
 However, it includes a lot of science of cooking which is fascinating.
 It also dives into often excluded basics like scrambled eggs.
-Yes, I knew how to scramble eggs before I read this, but Lopez-Alt dives deep into how to do fluffy eggs vs creamy eggs, and how exactly it works.
+Yes, I knew how to scramble eggs before I read this, but Lopez-Alt dives deep into how to do fluffy eggs vs creamy eggs, and why his methodologies work the way they do.
 My scrambled eggs are fluffier than they've ever been!